tiredcoder/jovian-colab/docker/fabric-cc-dev-mode/README.md

 # Demo Infrastructure - Dev Mode
 Creates a Hyperledger Fabric infrastructure running in *[development mode](https://github.com/hyperledger/fabric/blob/df388228156b882e07795a9041c0dde754f6e745/docs/source/peer-chaincode-devmode.md#running-chaincode-in-development-mode)* for rapid smart contract development.
 Note that the scripts used within this directory are depending on the '../fabric' directory.
-We also need to first start the IPFS infrastructure (this creates the needed network).
+We also need to first create the Docker network.

+The chaincode directory and fabric-config directory will be (bind) mounted into the containers.
 Please see the '.env' file(s) for the configuration (e.g. which software version(s) to use, secret(s), etc.).
 Do *not* run multiple instances of this demo at the same time.

 **SECURITY WARNING:** Do not expose this infrastructure directly to the Internet!
 TLS is disabled and the generated crypto material is optional.